 The absorption of gamma rays obeys an exponential law.
 There is no definite range of absorption for gamma rays in the matter.
 Protection against gamma rays (as well as against X-rays) is best obtained with heavy materials (lead or other metals), as well as with large quantities of concrete or other materials.
 For example, the earth’s atmosphere protects us against high-energy gamma rays and other high-energy radiation coming from outer space.

 Neutrons, which have rest mass but are electrically neutral, undergo weak interactions with matter.
 Their mechanism of interaction is through collisions.
 Having a mass similar to that of the protons, their greatest interactions occur with atoms of Hydrogen (like billiard balls colliding with each other).
 After a number of collisions, the neutron’s energy decreases and is finally totally absorbed.
 Due to the high content of water in human tissue, neutrons are considered very hazardous.
 Protection against neutrons can be obtained with materials containing H or other light nuclei (like water, wax, or concrete).

 The interaction of neutrons with boron nuclei is the main mechanism used for neutron detection:

 As a result of this nuclear reaction, alpha particles and gamma rays are emitted with energies of 480 keV and could be detected by the instrument.
-Therefore, detection of neutrons is an indirect process.
+Therefore, the detection of neutrons is an indirect process.